 Where It Is Housed | Musée Marmottan Monet, Paris, France |

-First exhibited in 1874, Impression, soleil levant received equal parts of harsh criticism and praise from critics across France.
-Most critics on the conservative side seemed to agree with the impression that Monet’s painting was “unfinished” and a complete miss on technique.
+First exhibited in 1874, Impression, Soleil Levant received equal parts of harsh criticism and praise from critics across France.
+This famous Monet painting depicted a view of Le Havre in Normandy, which was also the artist’s hometown.
+Most critics on the conservative side seemed to agree with the notion that Monet’s painting was “unfinished” and a complete miss on the technique he preached.

 On the other hand, critics who sided with Monet deemed his work a “revolutionary” move toward Modernism and a true depiction of the future.